• Skip to main content

 A pastry cutter in a bowl of flour and shortening.

 Use a pastry cutter to cut the cold butter into the flour mixture.
-Making sure it is a small pea size shape to ensure a tender fluffy biscuit.
+Make sure it is a small pea-sized shape to ensure a tender, fluffy biscuit.

 rubbing a cast iron skillet with shortening on a paper towel.